 - No built-in performance review layer; pairing Mooncamp with a separate HRIS for review cycles adds tooling cost and integration friction

-Mooncamp is the tool the CFO desk I was sitting at last month would have bought to get OKRs off spreadsheets without a 6-month implementation project.
-The UX is the sharpest in the comparison at this price point, and the free trial converts fast because reps can build a functional OKR tree before the demo call ends.
-296 G2 reviews at 4.8/5 is the highest satisfaction score in this group despite being the smallest sample.
-Pricing is clean, Essential at roughly $7.50 USD/user/mo, Professional at roughly $10.50 USD/user/mo (euros at current exchange).
+at 4.8/5 is the highest satisfaction score in this group despite being the smallest sample.
+Pricing is clean, Essential at €7/user/mo ($8 USD), Professional at €10/user/mo ($11.50 USD), billed annually.
 The limitation shows at scale; companies past 300 employees with complex cross-team OKR dependencies typically migrate to Perdoo or Profit.co by year two.
 For the first-time OKR deployment or a smaller business that needs clean dashboards without enterprise overhead, Mooncamp is the right call.
-Mooncamp’s own comparison of the OKR market is self-serving but thorough.
+Mooncamp’s own comparison of the OKR market

 Pricing breakdown